 And it's not been a problem for the New England Patriots.

-Anyway, so I thought that was a really smart creative thing that Robert Kraft did.
+Anyway, so I thought that was a really smart, creative thing that Robert Kraft did.

-And also it's good for the whole country.
+And also, it's good for the whole country.

 It's good for everybody.

-Um, I want to move on to the extremism in the Democratic Party.
+I want to move on to the extremism in the Democratic Party.

-Uh that would be Omar and Congresswoman Taleb.
+That would be Omar and Congresswoman Tlaib.

 And anyway, so they both apply to go to Israel.

-The prime minister, the people in Israel say no, you can't because of their anti-Semitic rantings.
+The prime minister, the people in Israel say, no, you can't, because of their anti-Semitic rantings.

-You could see in her Writings.
+You can see in her writings.

-Both are pushing in this case to for the boycott of Israel.
+Both are pushing in this case for the boycott of Israel, the only democracy in the region, our closest ally.

-Anyway, so she applied, and Congresswoman Omar, both of them were denied outright.
+Anyway, so she applied and Congresswoman Omar, both of them were denied outright.

-And her grandmother obviously getting older in years, and she wanted an opportunity to go out there and see her.
+And her grandmother, obviously getting older in years, and she wanted an opportunity to go out there and see her.

 So Israel did it on humanitarian purposes.